Last Updated on October 14, 2020

 Take a look at some more photos wandering the streets of Downtown Victoria:

 Victoria, BC really has grown into the perfect spot for a cool Northwest weekend getaway and adventure.
 It is a great historic and one-of-a-kind destination.
+It is so easy to explore Victoria on foot.
 While still a busy place, it felt a lot more relaxed than Vancouver.
 Victoria used to be known as a retirement destination, but has successfully reinvented itself as one hip capital.